Measuring anomalous $Wtb$ couplings at $e^-p$ collider: Single anti-top quark production

+We vary the coupling and study its effect through the variation on these ratios in Figure \ref{hel_ratios}.
+We observe that \begin{enumerate} \item[(a)] The ${\cal F}_-$ and ${\cal F}_+$ corresponding to the positive and negative polarized $W$'s show opposite trend with the variation of all effective couplings except $\left\vert v_{tb}\right\vert\Delta f^L_1$.

 \item[(b)] The helicity fractions ${\cal F}_i$ associated with the left handed tensor current is most sensitive as it interferes with the SM and has a larger momentum dependence.
 Right handed vector chiral current shows an appreciable sensitivity {\it w.r.t. } ${\cal F}_i$ helicity distribution.
-The helicity fractions ${\cal F}_-$ and ${\cal F}_0$ are also sensitive to the change in the coefficient of the right handed tensor current. \end{enumerate} Finally we analyze the anti-top through the hadronic and leptonic decay modes of $W$'s.
-Henceforth, we have multiplied the cross-section (for processes having $b$ or $\bar b$ as its final state) with $b,\,\bar b$ tagging efficiency $\epsilon_b\,=$ 0.6.
+The helicity fractions ${\cal F}_-$ and ${\cal F}_0$ are also sensitive to the change in the coefficient of the right handed tensor current. \end{enumerate} \begin{onecolumn}